dport96/ITM352/morea/130.Assignment1/experience-Assignment1.md

 See [Server-side Processing Lab Ex.
 4 for an example of multiple form inputs and processing](../115.Server-side-processing/experience-server-side-form-processing.html) or right-click on the above frame and view it's source for an example of getting and processing form data.

 (5) You **must use data validation** on the **server** to ensure the customer entered valid data.
 Note: if valid data is not entered, display a specific error message and direct the user to enter valid data.
 And you must do this validation in your Javascript code **on the server**.
-For this assignment you can not, for example, use a drop-down list to constrain a user to enter only integer quantities.
+You may not place any **guards** on the quantity inputs.
+For this assignment you can not, for example, use a drop-down list of quantities or use a `<input type=number>`  form element to constrain a user to enter only integer quantities.
 The data must be validated _before_ it is used for the invoice.
-You cannot just validate the data on the client unless you can guarantee your data comes from that client. **For Assignment 1, you must enable the user to enter invalid data** A purchase is invalid if:
+You cannot just validate the data on the client unless you can guarantee your data comes from that client. **For Assignment 1, you must enable the user to enter invalid data** The grader will check for validation on the server by inputting invalid values in your quantity text boxes, so you must allow this.
+However, you may provide a warning notice of invalid quantities so long as it does not prevent a user from entering an invalid quantity.
+There are THREE things to check to validate a purchase:

 a.
 No quantities were selected (i.e. all quantities are 0)
 b.
 A non-negative integer is input as a quantity
 c.
 A quantity input for an item exceeds the quantity available for that item

+If the purchase is invalid, you must provide some feedback to the user as to why and enable them to correct the problem and purchase.

 _Example_ :